 As of July 18, 2018, our legacy Flash player is no longer in service.
-This decision was based on the increasing security vulnerabilities inherent with Flash, as well as the Flash player’s lack of support for the latest Vimeo features (eg: live streaming, 360 video, email capture, etc).
+This decision was based on the increasing security vulnerabilities inherent with Flash, as well as the Flash player’s lack of support for the latest Vimeo features (eg: live streaming, 360 video, contact forms, etc).

 Flash is a very widely distributed piece of software that constantly runs in the background of your computer.
 Because of its scale and complexity, it’s commonly associated with security vulnerabilities, with Adobe constantly combatting new attacks on the software.
 Removing Flash is a step toward making Vimeo a safer and more stable video hosting platform.

 Flash was used by default in the following browsers:

 *All versions of Firefox for Windows XP and earlier do not support H.264 video, and thus can no longer be used to play Vimeo videos post Flash deprecation.

 To continue use of the Vimeo player, you will need to update your browser or switch to a more current setup.
 (You can check out what browser and version you’re using on this website.)

 As of July 18th, 2018, playback will also be unavailable through the following embed methods: